Air Quality Rules and Laws

 In Washington, Ecology is responsible for developing most statewide air quality rules.
 Local clean air agencies may develop rules for their jurisdictions.
 Local rules cannot be less strict than state rules, and neither can be less strict than federal rules.

 Ecology adopts rules to implement state and federal laws.
 Rules are found in the Washington Administrative Code (WAC).
+The air quality rules are Chapters 173-400 through 173-495 WAC.

 When the Governor signs a bill passed by the legislature, it becomes law.
 Laws can also be passed through the initiative process.
 The Revised Code of Washington (RCW) contains all Washington State laws.
+The air quality laws are:

 The Air Quality Program’s Rules and Planning Unit develops rules and policies to implement state and federal laws.
 The rule making process includes: